“…so that you may know how you ought to conduct yourself in the house of God, which is the church of the living God….” (I Timothy 3:15).

 But you knew that.

-Now, in one sense, a pastor can do anything from the pulpit.
+True, a pastor can do anything from the pulpit.
 Once.

 1. He cannot recommend a book which has questionable material in it nor condemn a book he has not read.

 2. Ditto a movie.
 Some movies have much to be commended, but by their horrible language and their using Christ’s name blasphemously destroy all the good.
 The pastor will not want to endorse such a movie even though it has some positive aspects.